0xekez/tcp-proxy/README.md

 # Proxy

 A simple Rust TCP proxy.
+Intended to be educational - [don't use this](https://github.com/tokio-rs/tokio/discussions/3173) in production.

 ## Terminoligy